-Operating Lease – An operating lease covers a term shorter than the expected life of the equipment.
+An operating lease covers a term shorter than the expected life of the equipment.
 This type of lease is particularly useful for technological equipment, which can often become outdated in a short period of time.
-For example, if you were to purchase a computer system, you would be confronted with the challenge of finding a suitable — and profitable — way to resell the system when you are ready to upgrade, but through leasing that responsibility falls on us and the expertise of our staff.
+For example, if you were to purchase a computer system, you would be confronted with the challenge of finding a suitable — and profitable — way to resell the system when you are ready to upgrade.
+But through leasing, that responsibility falls on us and the expertise of our staff.
 With an operating lease you gain the flexibility to lease the most up-to-date and efficient equipment.

-Capital Lease – A capital lease covers a longer period of time that more closely matches the expected life of the equipment.
-The advantages to a finance lease are that rentals are most often lower due to the length of the term and there is less residual value risk involved.
+A capital lease covers a longer period of time that more closely matches the expected life of the equipment.
+The advantages to finance leases are that rentals are often lower due to the length of the term and there is less residual value risk involved.